Frequently Asked Questions

 Q: Is there a fee to have Fiber Internet connected at my home or business?

-A: There is a one-time Installation fee of $100 after a representative has performed a walk through and an installation has been scheduled, which will appear on your first bill.
+A: There is a one-time Installation fee of $100 after the installation is complete, which will appear on your first bill.

 Q: What does the installation process look like?